cv21rgt/OpenCV-CPP-Tutorial/4_Sparse_Large_Arrays/Sparse_Large_Arrays.md

     No. of Dimensions = 1
     Data type of values = CV_32F or CV_32FC1 -> Array with 1 channel and primitive data type 32-bit decimal values of type float with range (-3.40282347E+38 to 3.40282347E+38)
-    Size of array= 100
+    Size of array = 100
+    No. of non-zero elements = 34

 2. `T& cv::SparseMat::ref(int i0, int i1, cv::size_t* hashval = 0)` - Used for 2D arrays.
 Requires two indices (`i0` and `i1`) for the element in question.
 The rest of the parameters have the same meaning as above.
 The following code shows a template function you can use to create and fill a 2-Dimensional `cv::SparseMat` from data contained in a std::vector.
+Take note of the fact we use the function `void cv::SpatMat::erase(int i0, int i1, cv::size_t* hashval = 0)` to remove any `0`'s from our sparse array.

 ```c++
 /**